mobilecoinfoundation/mobilecoin/.internal-ci/README.md

 This workflow is set up to trigger off certain branch patterns.

-*NOTE:* The branch must contain some change to a source-code file for the CI to be triggered (i.e. branching off `master` to create a feature branch environment without any changes will not trigger CI)
+*NOTE:* The branch must contain some change to a source-code file for the CI to be triggered (i.e. branching off `main` to create a feature branch environment without any changes will not trigger CI)

-### Branches - `feature/*, release/*, master`
+### Branches - `feature/*, release/*, main`

 Branches will trigger a build that will create a dynamic development environment and run integration tests against the environment.